TaylanUB/scheme-bytestructures/README.md

 The module comes with the type "simple," which can fulfill all needs of "non-compound" descriptors -- those whose sole purpose is to convert between Scheme objects and byte-sequences.
-Its instances are created with a size, bytevector-ref procedure, and bytevector-set procedure.
+Its instances are created with a constant size, a bytevector-ref procedure, and a bytevector-set procedure.
 E.g. the following is the definition of `uint8`:

     (define uint8
       (make-bytestructure-descriptor